pawelc/docs/toread_pgm.md

 A Tutorial on Energy-Based Learning
-Energy-Based Models in Document Recognition and Computer Vision A practical guide to training restricted Boltzmann machines Training products of experts by minimizing contrastive divergence Training restricted Boltzmann machines using approximations to the likelihood gradient Improved learning of Gaussian-Bernoulli restricted Boltzmann machines An analysis of Gaussian-binary restricted Boltzmann machines for natural images
+Energy-Based Models in Document Recognition and Computer Vision A practical guide to training restricted Boltzmann machines Training restricted Boltzmann machines using approximations to the likelihood gradient Improved learning of Gaussian-Bernoulli restricted Boltzmann machines An analysis of Gaussian-binary restricted Boltzmann machines for natural images